fmeyenhofer/ABA_J/README.md

 After compilation the plugin (jar-file) can be dragged and dropped from the target folder on the imageJ main UI.
 After restarting, the plugin is available through the menu: Plugins > AllenJ

-## Optional Steps
-This plugin uses [Deeplearning4J][dl4j] (DL4J) to do the computations with the deep convolutional neural networks (CNN).
-DL4J has also
-GPU capabilities.

 # Usage
 Once installed in [Fiji][fiji], you can access a collection of functions through _Main Menu > Plugins > Allen Brain Atlas_